datMaffin/vim-colors-bionik2/README.md

 - Use a background and foreground color that is similar to what VSCode uses.
 (They must have their reason of why those colors where chosen.
 - It should be possible to distinguish between the colors, even when a blue filter ("night mode") is enabled.
 - The colors should look decent together
-- The intense and non instense did swap the regular and the "bright".
-My thinking is that the semantic behind "bright" on a light theme should be identical to the light theme: I.e., "bright" should be "muted".
+- The regular and bright colors are swapped compared to the light version.
+My thinking is that the semantic behind "bright" in the dark theme should be identical to the light theme: I.e., "bright" should be equally "muted".
 However, I am aware that most dark themes do not follow this rule.
 I am also not entirely sure why "bright" should also (sometimes) mean "more intense".
 - Tried to make sure that all of the regular colors appear similar in brightness.
 - Tried to make sure that all of the "bright" colors appear similar in brightness.